dmytrokoshelnyk/reanimated-2-playground/README.md

-This repo contains a test task did by for Dmytro Koshelnyk. project is based on reanimated-2-playground
+This repo contains a animations did by Dmytro Koshelnyk.
+The project is based on reanimated-2-playground project

 ```bash
 git clone https://github.com/software-mansion-labs/reanimated-2-playground.git